Reviews You Can Rely On

 Disposable Batteries

 It comes as no surprise that the models that dedicated the most area to large disposable battery compartments for D-sized batteries have the longest life.
 The Lighting Ever Camping is the longest-lasting model in our review, with a life of 10.5 hours.
 Not far behind is the Ultimate Survival Technologies 30-Day Duro.
-While this model didn't last anywhere near its month-long low-setting life, when set to high, it lasted nine hours during this experiment.
+While this model didn't last anywhere near its month-long low-setting life, when set to high, it lasted nine hours.

 lantern - the ultimate survival technologies 30-day duro uses three d-size...